muhammadsanwarulislam/PHP-All-in-One/Interview/Interview.md

   * **5xx server errors**

 ## Q2

+Difference between put and patch Request
  * Put request can be use in order update an existing resource or put request can use create a resource which is call upsert.
  * Whenever we send put request we have to send whole the body resources in the request payload.
  * patch request basically just change few attributes existing resource

 ## Q3

+Difference between print and echo
  * **Echo** has no return value, echo can take multiple parameters and echo is marginally faster than print.
  * **Print** has return value of 1 so it ca be used in expressions.

 ## Q4

+What are the difference match expression vs switch case
  * Match is an expression, while switch is statement.
  * Match uses strict comparison, while switch uses loose.
  * Match allows only single-line expression, while switch allows block of statements.